BrielleCarvalho/bamazon/README.md

 ![Manager Menu](images/Manager1.PNG)

-#Allows to look at all products:
+#Allows you to look at all products:

 ![Manager View Inventory](images/Manager2.PNG)